How did a jingle singer become a therapist?

-“Remember, you will be responsible for all these people losing their life – if you don’t throw a piece of luggage overboard.”
+“Remember, you’ll be responsible for all these people losing their life – if you don’t throw a piece of luggage overboard.”

 When we repeated the same instructions – but for the second piece of luggage – there was usually out and out mutiny.

 By the third?
 Tears.
 Shock.
 Demoralization.
 Rage.
+Refusal.
 Submission.

 And this was a conceptual guided visualization.
 Not real life.

-Victims fear that they will lose things that are very dear to them, maybe even intrinsic to who they are – and for what?
-Will their lives really be different?
-Or worse?
-Their emotions run deep as they consider how or when.
-They have been told, over and over, that they are at fault.
-They are ashamed they didn’t leave the first time the abuse happened.
-Or the second.
-Or the third.
-And if they go, they will feel responsible for everyone’s life changing.
-Even the life of their perpetrator, whom they often still love.
-They know that the abuser may escalate if they leave, and become more violent toward the victim, or toward themselves.
-They may have acted as a protector or a buffer for the children.
-What’s going to happen if a divorce occurs, and they aren’t there to protect the kids?
+If you leave, you’ll feel responsible for everyone’s life changing, even the life of your perpetrator, whom you may often still love.
+You know that the abuser may escalate if you leave, and become more violent toward you or toward themselves.
+You may have acted as a protector or a buffer for the children.
+What’s going to happen if a divorce occurs, and you aren’t there to protect the kids?

-Some of you who are reading this are in emotionally or physically abusive relationships.
-If you are, please consider that there is another way to live.
+Some of you may be in emotionally or physically abusive relationships.
+If you are, please consider that there’s another way to live.

 It is possible.